pat-earl/faculty-page/src/blog/20200417-covid19-quarantine.md

 Clearly the lower the level at which the quarantine is imposed, the longer the population spends in quarantine, and the lower the fatalities are after 18 months.
 This is of course expected.
-What is interesting, however, is when the total quarantine length is roughly below 40 days, the fatalities after 18 months decreases steeply with the quarantine length.
+What is interesting, however, is that when the total quarantine length is roughly below 40 days, the fatalities after 18 months decrease steeply with the quarantine length.
-After the 40 day mark it decreases much slower.
+After the 40 day mark it decreases more slowly.
 The reason for this is that in this scenario quarantines shorter than about 40 days can't completely stop the hospital capacity from being exceeded.
 Thus each additional day of quarantine reduces the amount of time the hospital capacity is exceed, having a larger impact on the final number of fatalities.